Andres6936/Digital.Clock/Readme.md

 ![Logo](https://raw.githubusercontent.com/Andres6936/Digital.Clock/master/docs/mock/Timer.jpg)

 <details>
-    <summary>How to use</summary>
+    <summary>How to use the Component</summary>

+Lit doesn't require any specialized tools, and Lit components work in any JavaScript framework or with any server templating system or CMS, so Lit is ideal for adding to existing projects and applications.

-Install the package using npm:
+First, install the component from npm:

 > npm install adan-digital-clock

-Install the package using yarn:
+Or using the package with yarn:

 > yarn add adan-digital-clock

-Using the component with React:
+How you use a component depends on your project and the libraries or frameworks it uses.
+You can use your component in HTML, with DOM APIs, or in template languages, for example with React:

 ```jsx
 import * as React from 'react';